Free-form reconstruction of primordial power spectrum using Planck CMB temperature and polarization

 Several inflationary models have been proposed that effectively fit these `outliers'.
-An initial period of moderate fast-roll~\cite{Hazra2014InflationSpectra}, punctuated inflation~\cite{Jain2009PunctuatedMultipoles} or a kinetic dominated initial condition~\cite{Contaldi2003SuppressingAnisotropies,Hergt2019CaseInflation,Ragavendra2022SuppressionBispectra} generate a suppression in power at the largest scales.
-Transition in the scalar field potential~\cite{Starobinsky1992SpectrumPotential} or presence of a step~\cite{Adams2001InflationaryStep,Covi2006InflationFuture,Hazra2010PrimordialPotential,Chluba2015,Miranda2016NonlinearSpectra} generates a dip and a bump which can fit the $\ell\sim22$ outlier.
+An initial period of moderate fast-roll~\cite{Hazra2014InflationSpectra}, punctuated inflation~\cite{Jain2009PunctuatedMultipoles} or kinetic dominated initial conditions~\cite{Contaldi2003SuppressingAnisotropies,Hergt2019CaseInflation,Ragavendra2022SuppressionBispectra} generate a suppression in power at the largest scales.
+A transition in the scalar field potential~\cite{Starobinsky1992SpectrumPotential} or the presence of a step~\cite{Adams2001InflationaryStep,Covi2006InflationFuture,Hazra2010PrimordialPotential,Chluba2015,Miranda2016NonlinearSpectra} generates a dip and a bump which can fit the $\ell\sim22$ outlier.
 These types of models may also produce sinusoidal oscillations or sharp features in the power spectrum.
-Wiggly Whipped Inflation (WWI) combines these two types of features and finds several candidates as local best fits to the Planck data~\cite{Hazra2014WigglyInflation,Hazra2016PrimordialPolarization,Hazra2018ProbingObservations,Hazra2021InflationBeyond}.
+Wiggly Whipped Inflation (WWI) combines these two types of features and finds several candidates as local best fits to the \textit{Planck} data~\cite{Hazra2014WigglyInflation,Hazra2016PrimordialPolarization,Hazra2018ProbingObservations,Hazra2021InflationBeyond}.
 Axion monodromy models~\cite{Chen2008GenerationInflation,Flauger2010OscillationsInflation,Flauger2011ResonantNon-Gaussianity,Aich2013OscillationsDatasets} generate logarithmically spaced oscillations that fit possible outliers at intermediate to small scales.
-Primordial spectrum from the Classical Primordial Standard Clock (CPSC) models~\cite{Chen2011FingerprintsPerturbations,Chen2012PrimordialInflation,Chen2015ModelsClock,Braglia2021ComparingData,Braglia2022PrimordialAnomalies,Braglia2022UncoveringSpectra} contains a combination of sharp and resonant features that provides the global best fit to the Planck data.
+The primordial power spectrum from the Classical Primordial Standard Clock (CPSC) models~\cite{Chen2011FingerprintsPerturbations,Chen2012PrimordialInflation,Chen2015ModelsClock,Braglia2021ComparingData,Braglia2022PrimordialAnomalies,Braglia2022UncoveringSpectra} contains a combination of sharp and resonant features that provide a global best fit to the \textit{Planck} data.
 The dip around $\ell=750$ is effectively addressed by WWI and CPSC models.
 Features from these two models help in fitting temperature and polarization outliers jointly.
-Recently two of the authors have co-authored the development of One Spectrum~\cite{Hazra2022OneCosmology} and the corresponding theoretical model building~\cite{Antony2022DiscordancesDynamics} with Hubble flow functions that generate features at small scales and also helps in solving tensions between CMB and low-redshift observations.
+Recently, two of the authors of this paper have co-authored the development of One Spectrum~\cite{Hazra2022OneCosmology} and the corresponding theoretical model building~\cite{Antony2022DiscordancesDynamics} with Hubble flow functions that generate features at small scales and also helps to resolve tensions between CMB and low-redshift observations.

-We measure the goodness of fit to the data at each iteration via the (normalised) chi-squared statistic: